Mariam-Fathi/OS-Project1/README.md

 The type of compression used here is a simple form of compression called run-length encoding (RLE).

-RLE is quite simple: when you encounter n characters of the same type in a row, the compression tool (wzip) will turn that into the number n and a single instance of thecharacter.
+RLE is quite simple: when you encounter n characters of the same type in a row the compression tool (wzip) will turn that into the number n and a single instance of the character.

-Thus, if we had a file with the following contents: aaaaaaaaaabbbb
+So if we had a file with the following contents: aaaaaaaaaabbbb

-The tool would turn it (logically) into: 10a4b
+The tool would turn it into: 10a4b

-Here, you will write out a 4-byte integer in binaryformat followed by the single character in ASCII.
-Thus, acompressed file will consist of some number of 5-byte entries, eachof which is comprised of a 4-byte integer (the run length) and thesingle character.
+Here we will write out a 4-byte integer in binary format followed by the single character in ASCII.
+So a compressed file will consist of some number of 5-byte entries each of which is comprised of a 4-byte integer and the single character.

 To write out an integer in binary format (not ASCII), we should use fwrite().
-For wzip, all output should be written to standard output (the stdoutfile stream, which, as with stdin, is already open when the program starts running).

-Note that typical usage of the wzip tool would thus use shell redirection in order to write the compressed output to a file.
-Forexample, to compress the file file.txt into a (hopefully smaller)file.z, you would type:
+To compress the file file.txt into a file.z

-prompt> ./wzipfile.txt > file.z
+We will type: prompt> ./wzip file.txt > file.z

-The “greater than” sign is a UNIX shell redirection; in this case, it ensures that the output from wzipis written to the filefile.z(instead of being printed to the screen).
+The “greater than” sign is a UNIX shell redirection.

+In this case, the output from wzip is written to the file file.z instead of being printed to the screen.
 You’ll learn more about how this works a little later in the course.

 The wunzip tool simply does the reverse of the wzip tool, takingin a compressed file and writing (to standard output again) theuncompressed results.
 For example, to see the contents of file.txt,you would type: